lidia-k/EtherJin/README.md

 * Redis 3.5.3

 ## Setup
-To run this project for development create .env file as in .env.template file in this repo and use the following command:
+To run this project for development, create an .env file as in the .env.template file in this repo and use the following command:

 ```
 docker-compose up -d --build
+docker-compose exec django python makemigrations
+docker-compose exec django python migrate
 docker-compose exec django python manage.py runserver 0.0.0.0:8000
 ```

-## Feature
+## Features
 * Login with Linkedin
 * Search by address to fetch its transaction data
 * Save an address to a folder and track transactions.
-Addresses will be automatically updated everywith for its transaction data.
+Saved addresses will be automatically updated everyday for their transaction data.
+### Features in development
+* Analytics for address folders
+* Payment integration for the premium usership
+* public and private user profiles
+* Platform and email notifications